kiran-foundation/website/src/content/shakti/financial-skills/what-we-wiil.md

 image: "/assets/images/financial/financial-visual.png"
 response:
-  - mentor: Harshil
+    mentor: Harshil
     mentorImage: /assets/images/financial/harshil.jpg
     intro: "The sessions are in your local language and easy to understand.
 We will talk about:"
-    points:
-      - Finance Management
-      - Government saving schemes
-      - How Mutual Funds can make you rich
-      - How to protect your family from financial crisis
-      - How to stay safe and prevent fraud online
     outro: You will become independent and confident in your financial decisions!
+    point: [
+      "Finance Management"
+      ,"Government saving schemes"
+      ,"How Mutual Funds can make you rich"
+      ,"How to protect your family from financial crisis" ,"How to stay safe and prevent fraud online"
+    ]

 ---